-Entrance Counseling is required before receiving a disbursement from your Federal Perkins Loan.
-This can be completed at https://borrower.ecsi.net.
+Entrance Counseling and a Master Promissory Note are required of all first time borrowers before receiving a disbursement from a Federal Perkins Loan.
+Complete both requirements at https://borrower.ecsi.net.

 - A federally funded student loan based on financial eligibility as determined by filing the Free Application for Federal Student Aid.

-- Independent students (as defined by the Department of Education) may receive additional amounts through the unsubsidized loan program in the amount of $4,000 as a freshman or sophomore and $5,000 for the remaining undergraduate years not to exceed an aggregate of $57,500 (Total of subsidized and unsubsidized).
+- Undergraduate, independent students (as defined by the Department of Education) may receive additional amounts through the unsubsidized loan program in the amount of $4,000 as a freshman or sophomore and $5,000 for the remaining undergraduate years not to exceed an aggregate of $57,500 (Total of subsidized and unsubsidized).

-Parents of dependent students may apply for loans up to the cost of education less other aid awarded.
+Parents of dependent undergraduate students may apply for a credit based loan up to the cost of education less other aid awarded.

-- The interest rate is a fixed rate loan at 8.5 percent.
+- The interest rate is a fixed rate not to exceed 7.9 percent.

 - The loan will be disbursed in two payments and credited to the students account.
 Left-over funds will be paid to the student.